renjithsraj/paywix/PAYU.md

+## PLEASE USE YOUR CREDENTIALS WHILE MAKING TRANSACTIONS, SOME PEOPLE ARE USING MY CREDENTIALS AND DETAILS, NOW I"M FEELING I HAVE DID A BIG MISTAKE

 ## PAYWIX with Payu

 In this document will give the detailed information about the payu configuration for the python based applications.

 ------------
 ### Example Project for payu with paywix